getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 [{% asset js-index/error-message.png alt="Error in Unresolved Issues with title This is my fake error message" %}]({% asset js-index/error-message.png @path %})

 ## Capturing Errors
-In JavaScript, you can pass an error object to `captureException()` to get it captured as an event.
+In most situations, you can capture errors automatically with `captureException()`.

 ```javascript
 try {